pnguyen82/phatndt.github.io/_drafts/2019-11-23-dynamic-programming.md

 description: Dynamic Programming summary
 tags: algorithm
 ---

+## Definition
 > Dynamic programming is a computer programming **method**.
 > Simplifying a complicated problem by **breaking it down into simpler sub-problems** in a recursive manner
 <!--more-->
-## Dynamic Programming

 First you need to answer these question:
 - Can I break the problem down into sub-problems?
 - What is the big problem and what is the sub-problems?

-** This is the hardest and most important part.
+**This is the hardest and most important part.
-Never jump in to code before answer these question **
+Never jump in to code before answer these questions
+If you can identify the sub-problem, you almost solve it**

 Fibonacci problem is an example:
 ```